SebastianSedzik/playwright-decorators/README.md

 ```

 #### Options
-- `reason` (optional) - reason of marking as "should fail".
+- `reason` (optional) - the reason for marking as "should fail".
 Will be displayed in the test report.

 ### Mark test or suite as "fixme", with the intention to fix it: `@fixme(reason?: string)`